Emigration to New Zealand for Ukrainians: how to move in 2026

 - Certificate of no criminal record.
 Each applicant who has reached the age of 17 and who plans to stay in New Zealand for more than 24 months is required to provide a certificate of no criminal record in the country of residence, as well as in any other country in which he or she has lived for 5 years from the date of turning 17.
 The certificates must be issued no earlier than 6 months before the visa application.

-Read more about working in New Zealand in 2025 and everything you need to know about the simplification of the country's migration policy here.
+Read more about working in New Zealand and everything you need to know about the simplification of the country's migration policy here.

 New Zealand immigration legislation has many nuances and is constantly changing, which can make it difficult to complete the paperwork on your own and increase the risk of being refused.